samirkumardas/jmuxer/README.md

 *fps* - Optional value.
 Frame rate of the video if it is known/fixed value.
 It will be used to find frame duration if chunk duration is not available with provided media data.

-*exportPath* - output path of the mp4 file.
-Available on Nodejs only.

 *onReady* - function.
 Will be called once MSE is ready.

 *debug* - true/false.
 Will print debug log in browser console.
 Default is false.